0BananaBig0/from_gcc_to_cpp/docs/HidingOverloadingOverridingAndOverwriting.md

 class Derived: public Base {
    public:
-      virtual RetType funcName( para_list ) override {   // This function overrides Base::funcName()
+      virtual RetType funcName( para_list ) override {   // This function overrides Base::funcName().
       };
 };

 int main() {
    Base* obj = new Derived();
-   obj->funcName( arg_list );   // Calls Derived class funcName (runtime polymorphism)
+   obj->funcName( arg_list );   // Calls Derived class funcName (runtime polymorphism).
 };
 ```

-#### (4) Overwriting (Not a C++ Term)
+#### Overwriting (Not a C++ Term)

 ##### Explanation

 1. Overwriting is **not a formal term in C++**.
-However, it is sometimes colloquially used to
+2. However, it is sometimes colloquially used to describe a situation where **a function or variable
-   describe a situation where **a function or variable in a derived class replaces or redefines a
+   in a derived class replaces or redefines a function or variable from a base class**.
-   function or variable from a base class**.
-This serves as a general description rather than a
+3. This serves as a general description rather than a specific C++ concept.
-   specific C++ concept.
-Additionally, the term "overwriting" typically refers to the process of
+4. Additionally, the term "overwriting" typically refers to the process of **replacing an existing
-   **replacing an existing value in memory**, which includes assigning a new value to an existing
+   value in memory**, which includes assigning a new value to an existing variable to replace the
-   variable to replace the old value and writing data to unintended memory locations, often
+   old value and writing data to unintended memory locations, often resulting in undefined behavior
-   resulting in undefined behavior or memory corruption.
-This can occur in various contexts, such as
+   or memory corruption.
-   variables, function definitions, or data structures.
+5. This can occur in various contexts, such as variables, function definitions, or data structures.

 ##### Syntax